dhirajsingha143/To-do_list/README.md

 # 📖 Awesome Books-Project Setup <a name="about-project"></a>

 In this project, I have build a simple HTML list of To Do tasks.
 This simple web page will be built using webpack and served by a webpack dev server.
+Also implemented the CRUD (create, read, update, delete) methods.
+All the elements of the user interface are fully functional and completed.

 ## 🛠 Built With <a name="built-with"></a>